davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.turtle/index.md

 #### Part 2: Polygons

-Okay, `Triangles` are cool and all, but our `TurtleDrawer` class should be made to be more generalized.
+Our `TurtleDrawer` class should be made to be more generalized.
 If we needed to write new methods just to draw a square (4 sides), a pentagon (5 sides), hexagon (6 sides), etc., then when would we ever stop writing methods?
-A better alternative would be to write a single method that inputs, along with the `sideLength`, the number of sides, `numSides`, and a `pen` color color for the polygon you wish to draw.
+A better alternative would be to write a single method that inputs, along with the `edgeLength`, the number of sides, `numSides`, and a `pen` color color for the polygon you wish to draw.

-- Name this new method `drawPolygon`.
-If `numSides` is entered as less than 3, then this method should do nothing.
+- Name this new method `drawPolygon()`.
+If `numSides` is entered to be less than 3, then this method should do nothing.

 - If you didn't answer the question on the previous section about how many degrees by which to turn the `Turtle` after each edge is drawn, you need to do so now.
 To help you through this process, draw several polygons on a piece of paper.
 Start with triangle (3-sides) again, then try a square (4-sides), pentagon (5-sides), and so on, until it becomes obvious what the relationship between the number of sides vs. how much to turn by.